Charles Garland (philanthropist): Early life and education

 Garland was born on June 26, 1899, in Hamilton, Massachusetts, the son of James Albert Garland Jr. and his wife Marie Louise (née Tudor).
 He was known since childhood by the nickname "Barley."

 Garland had a privileged upbringing, and was educated at Eton College, St. Paul's School, and Harvard University.
 In 1919, he married Mary Mildred Wrenn.

-Garland's grandfather James Albert Garland Sr., vice president of the First National Bank of New York, died in 1900.
+Garland's grandfather James Albert Garland Sr., vice president of the First National Bank of New York and co-founder of the Northern Pacific Railroad, died in 1900.
 He left an immense fortune in bank stock, railroad stock, and real estate to his son (Charles's father) James Albert Garland Jr. James Albert Garland Jr. died of pneumonia in 1906.
 His will stated that his estate, which then valued at $10 million, should go to his wife until her death or remarriage, and thereafter to his sons, including Charles.
-Marie forfeited her right to the inheritance by remarrying in 1912, which left the estate in a trust fund, which was managed for the benefit of her sons until they became 21-years-old.
+Marie forfeited her right to the inheritance by remarrying in 1912, which left the estate in a trust fund, which was managed for the benefit of her sons until they became 21 years old.